sweeks/multiviewer/docs/for-codex.md

   errors.
 - Rule: make only narrow, task-relevant edits; don't “improve” nearby code unless it is part of the requested task or needed to fix a resulting error.
+- Rule: keep this doc lean—avoid duplicating `docs/developer-guide.md`; prefer linking or deferring to it instead of restating details here.
 - Rule: when cleaning unused imports, use the static analyzer (Pyright/Pylance) or a quick AST-based check (e.g., `.venv/bin/python - <<'PY' ...`) to identify and remove only what is truly unused; keep it fast and automated rather than guessing.